-In February, the International Fruit Tree Association met in Grand Rapids.
-And this week the 2016 Great Lakes Fruit, Vegetable and Farm Market Expo kicks off here, bringing more than 4,000 attendees and 1,500 exhibitors and vendors from across the country.
+In February of 2016, the International Fruit Tree Association met in Grand Rapids.
+And in December of 2016, the Great Lakes Fruit, Vegetable and Farm Market Expo brought more than 4,000 attendees and 1,500 exhibitors and vendors from across the country.

 One of the first pre-conference activities is a bus tour highlighting the area’s agritourism options.

 “We have some of the best farm markets in the country, really,” said Allyn Anthony, executive secretary of the Michigan State Horticulture Society.
 “Most the fruit and a lot of the vegetables are grown on the western side of the state of Michigan, and Grand Rapids is really the geographical center.”

 Many area farmers capitalize on their quality by going beyond the market to activities and features aimed at entertainment and education.
 Kent Harvest Trails highlights some of those farms with an easily searchable website.

 And while apple picking, hayrides, pumpkin patches and petting zoos are great family activities, some also offer wine and hard cider tastings making it appealing as a unique meeting location or team-building activity for groups or businesses, Kent Harvest Trails Coordinator Dave Van Antwerp said.

 “We have some farms to do a lot of corporate meetings, weddings or recognition dinners,” Van Antwerp said.
 “They often make special provisions and welcome groups out there during a time when they’re not normally open.
 They’re great when someone wants a farm atmosphere.”